-We don’t have a specific recommendation for car rental agency just check prices or book online.
+We don’t have a specific recommendation for a car rental agency but have heard good things about BBB and Cactus agencies.

 You will need cash for your taxi if you are getting one and for local incidental purchases.
-Check with your kitesurf instructor as they may want to be paid in cash.
+There are some cash-only restaurants, and we offer discounts for cash on lessons and rentals.

 You can use dollars at the local stores but probably best not to bring large denominations as they may not have much change.
 We can also exchange Pesos for USD at the office.
 There is a locking safe in room for cash and valuables.
-We take Visa, MC and Discover for your resort purchases and check outs.
+We take Visa, MC, Discover, and AMEX for your resort purchases and check outs.

 Most days you will be quite comfortable with a swimsuit or shorts and T-shirt.
 A sweatshirt or windbreaker is sometimes nice for cool and windy days.
 Nights can sometimes be quite cool, especially in December and January.
 “UGG” or similar fleece boots are great to slip into after sailing.